 Next, start building relationships with influencers to help increase their trust in your brand.
-Don’t bug them with pleas to share your content, as this will drive them away.
-Instead, show you’re passionate about your business and offer something they’ll value in return.
+You can show that you’re passionate about your business and offer something they’ll value in return.

 Here are a few tips for nurturing your relationships with influencers: